zer0mode/CS-MI/README.md

 #### Collec science toolbox

-This a repository of guides, instructions and variants of support for :
+This is a repository of guides, instructions and variants of support for :

 - development of [collec-science][] app
 - production of metadata and collection specific data